Back to Blog

 The arbitration model

 The current docs support a policy-first framing.
-MicroStax evaluates realization or relocation intent against policy and sovereignty rules, filters out invalid targets, then makes placement choices within the remaining compliant set.
+MicroStax evaluates realization or relocation intent against policy and residency rules, filters out invalid targets, then makes placement choices within the remaining compliant set.

-This is the safer product story because it aligns with the documented sovereignty cluster instead of pretending there is one magic engine that solves cost, latency, compliance, and failover with no tradeoffs.
+This is the safer product story because it aligns with the documented residency model instead of pretending there is one magic engine that solves cost, latency, compliance, and failover with no tradeoffs.

 Blueprints express intent, not imperative placement scripts